African Americans: Economic status

 Twenty-five percent of Blacks had white-collar occupations (management, professional, and related fields) in 2000, compared with 33.6% of Americans overall.
 In 2001, over half of African American households of married couples earned $50,000 or more.
 Although in the same year African Americans were over-represented among the nation's poor, this was directly related to the disproportionate percentage of African American families headed by single women; such families are collectively poorer, regardless of ethnicity.

 In 2006, the median earnings of African American men was more than Black and non-Black American women overall, and in all educational levels.
 At the same time, among American men, income disparities were significant; the median income of African American men was approximately 76 cents for every dollar of their European American counterparts, although the gap narrowed somewhat with a rise in educational level.

 Overall, the median earnings of African American men were 72 cents for every dollar earned of their Asian American counterparts, and $1.17 for every dollar earned by Hispanic men.
 On the other hand, by 2006, among American women with post-secondary education, African American women have made significant advances; the median income of African American women was more than those of their Asian-, European- and Hispanic American counterparts with at least some college education.

-The U.S. public sector is the single most important source of employment for African Americans.
+The US public sector is the single most important source of employment for African Americans.
 During 2008–2010, 21.2% of all Black workers were public employees, compared with 16.3% of non-Black workers.
 Both before and after the onset of the Great Recession, African Americans were 30% more likely than other workers to be employed in the public sector.
 The public sector is also a critical source of decent-paying jobs for Black Americans.
 For both men and women, the median wage earned by Black employees is significantly higher in the public sector than in other industries.